gaidap/cheatsheets/README.md

 # Getting Started with Cheatsheets

 This is a little learning project to get familiar with React and TypeScript.
 It assambles a little jBook application that you can use to write, execute and store little code snippets written in JavaScript, HTML and CSS.

+You might have to disable your script blocker.
+Notice that uMatrix (https://github.com/gorhill/uMatrix/issues/926) get you some error message with the csp headers but you can ignore them, the app will work normally.

 ## Available Scripts